ABOUT THE ROSE

 The Rose is a magnificent performing arts venue and iconic feature of Downtown Brampton.
 A vital part of our city, it is a destination for local and world-renowned performers, providing opportunities for audiences from Brampton and beyond to experience a wide range of talent in an extraordinary setting.
 Architecturally and acoustically sublime, the venue boasts two performance venues for large shows and intimate experiences.
 The Rose is where Brampton comes to life.

-Our vision is for audiences to universally recognize The Rose as one of the best venues in Canada to experience first-rate performances.
-For artists to recognize The Rose as an exceptional space in which to perform.
-And for Bramptonians to feel a sense of connection with The Rose, as lifelong advocates.
-The Rose’s audience reflects the youth and dynamism of the City of Brampton, and its programming is heralded for its innovation and diversity.
+Audiences universally recognize The Rose as one of the best venues in the Canada to experience first-rate performances.
+Artists recognize The Rose as an exceptional space to perform in.
+All Bramptonians feel a sense of connection with The Rose and are lifelong advocates for its presence downtown.
+The Rose’s audience reflects that youth and dynamism of the city that it is in.
+The Rose’s programming is heralded for its innovation and diversity and it has set the standard for how other municipally-run performing arts centres can operate.

 The Rose Presents

-The Rose Presents season features multi-disciplinary productions comprised of theatre, music, dance, comedy, family, and cultural events.
+The Rose Presents season runs year-round and features multi-disciplinary productions comprised of theatre, music, dance, comedy, family, and cultural events.
 The Rose is committed to highlighting homegrown artists, and partnering with local organizations to reflect, foster, and celebrate the community in which it serves.
 We actively pursue artistically excellent and noteworthy artists, nationally and from around the world.
 With programming designed to reflect the diversity of Brampton, we aim to entertain and inspire audiences, while providing exceptional experiences for performing artists.
-View the 2019 - 2020 Season Brochure.

 Culture Master Plan